luiper79/CS451-Commerce-Bank-Project/README.md

 7. Security scan your application.
 OWASP ZAP is a good open source option.

 ## **During final presentation, we would like to see the following:**<br/>
--	Working application
+-	 Working application:<br/>
-o	Home Page
+ o	 Home Page<br/>
-o	Ability to set up business rules o	Alerts trigger when transactions are added and fit criteria o	Notifications o	Reporting
+ o   Ability to set up business rules<br/>
+ o	 Alerts trigger when transactions are added and fit criteria<br/>
+ o	 Notifications<br/>
+ o	 Reporting<br/>

--	Takeaways
+-	Takeaways:<br/>
-o	Did you learn anything new?
+ o	 Did you learn anything new?<br/>
-o	Did you experience any setbacks?
-What did you do to overcome them? o	Suggestions for future projects
+ o	 Did you experience any setbacks?<br/>
+ o   What did you do to overcome them?<br/>
+ o	 Suggestions for future projects<br/>

 ## **Suggestions:**<br/>
  •   Ask questions when you don’t understand something.<br/>
  •   Feel free to modify the project data we send to fit your needs.<br/>
  •   Start early.
 Things that don’t seem like they’ll take long usually do.<br/>
  •	 Split the work.
 One person shouldn’t be doing everything.<br/>
  •	 Keep it simple.
 Less is more sometimes.<br/>
  •	 The ol’ “Most of all, have fun” bullet-point.<br/>